borisngong/Maze-project/README.md

 command in your terminal:

 git clone https://github.com/borisngong/Maze-project.git
-Replace your-username with your actual GitHub username.

-Compilation To compile the project, navigate to the project directory and run the following command:
+To compile the project, navigate to the project cd Maze-project

 make

 This will create an executable file called play_game in the project directory.

-Additional make Commands
+to Run the it type: ./play_game

 Clean Build Artifacts: To remove the compiled files and clean the project directory, run: